Information about business travel during COVID-19.

 Guidelines for International Travel

-Under Phase 3 of the BC Restart Plan, you can undertake non-essential travel within B.C.
-If you decide to travel, take the same precautions as you do at home and work:
+If you are traveling, take the same precautions as you do at home and work:

 - Wash your hands often

 - Spend time in small groups and open spaces